AlexsLemonade/OpenPBTA-analysis/figures/README.md

 )
 ```

-#### Updating color palettes

-The non-histologies color palette TSV files are created by running `scripts/color_palettes.R`, which can be called by `Rscript scripts/color_palettes.R`.
-Hex codes for the palettes are hard-coded in this script.
-The script can be called from anywhere in this repository (will look for the `.git` file).
-The hex codes table in `figures/README.md` and its swatches should also be updated by using the `swatches_table` function at the end of the script and copy and pasting this function's output to the appropriate place in the table.

-The histology color palette file is created by running `Rscript -e "rmarkdown::render('figures/mapping-histology-labels.Rmd', clean = TRUE)"`.

 ### Overall figure theme

 In general, we will use the `ggpubr` package with `ggtheme = theme_pubr())` and color palette `simpsons` from package `ggsci` since it has 16 levels and can accommodate the levels in groups such as `molecular_subtype`.